hpcleuven/VscDocumentation/source/software/r_package_management.rst

 This means that such R packages cannot in general be used on different partitions than the one they were created on.

-Thirdly, R packages may also only work with certain versions of R and not with other version.
+Thirdly, R packages may also only work with certain versions of R and not with other versions.

 With these three considerations in mind, we recommend to use a directory structure which provides a unique path for each OS version, hardware architecture and R version.